dfernandeza/danifdz/src/pages/posts/2020-06-14-functions/index.md

 published: true
 ---

-_This is the 1st post of the ["Functional approach to functional programming"](/functional-approach-to-functional-programming) series._
+_This is the first post on the ["Functional approach to functional programming"](/functional-approach-to-functional-programming) series._

-In the context of functional programming, functions are the fundamental building blocks, they allow to group instructions in order to calculate a result, it is also possible to provide them with input values (parameters) and used them to perform the result calculation.
+In the context of functional programming, functions are the fundamental building blocks, they allow to group instructions in order to calculate a result, it is also possible to provide them with input values (parameters) and use them to perform the resulting calculation.

-Functions in JavaScript can be written in a couple different ways however, to our interest this is what we need to know (at least for now):
+Functions in JavaScript can be written in many different forms however, to our interest this is what we need to know (at least for now):

 ```js
 function add(firstNumber, secondNumber) {